walidamro-msft/aoai-sora-2-model-startup-samples/dotnet/README.md

 Video generation is an asynchronous process.
 You create a job request with your text prompt and video format specifications, and the model processes the request in the background.
 You can check the status of the video generation job and, once it finishes, retrieve the generated video through a download.

+**Endpoint Visibility**: All applications now display the full endpoint URL before making API calls, making it easy to verify connections to either Azure OpenAI or AI Foundry services.

 ### Complete Workflow Example

 Here's a typical workflow for generating and managing videos: